 Building Your HR Career Path

 Are you good with people?
 Do you have an eye for details but also a keen understanding of the bigger picture?
-Then perhaps an HR career is for you.
+Then perhaps a stroll down the HR career path is for you.

-It is important to understand what your various HR career options are and how they work.
+It is important to understand what your HR career path is and how it works.
 Two key terms in the human resource management sector are “generalist” and “specialist.”

 - HR specialists focus their efforts in a single area, such as recruiting or training